Top of the page

 After your aortic valve is replaced, you will spend a few days in the hospital.
 This will help you get your energy back and make sure you are ready to go home.

-Most people can return to regular activities in 2 or 3 weeks.
+You can do regular self-care (such as cleaning and dressing yourself, going to the washroom without help) within the first day of the procedure.
+Don't do any hard activities for the next 3 days.
 Your doctor may give you specific instructions on when you can do your normal activities again.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.